ouyi/docker-ubuntu32-firefox/README.md

 ## Known issues

-Personal rooms not supported, according to https://help.webex.com/docs/DOC-4748
+- Personal rooms not supported, according to https://help.webex.com/docs/DOC-4748
+- If the host machine has a VPN connection, the Docker container may have problems accessing the Internet.
+Adding "--net=host" may work around the issue.